Java Variables and Data Types

 3) Static Variables

-Static variables are initialized only once, at the start of the program execution.
-These variables should be initialized first, before the initialization of any instance variables.
+Static variables are initialized only once, at the time of class loading, before the execution of the program starts.
+These variables are shared among all instances of a class and are initialized before any instance variables.

 class Guru99 { static int a = 1; //static variable int data = 99; //instance variable void method() { int b = 90; //local variable } }